Data-Science-for-Linguists/Shared-Repo/todo10_visitors_log/visitors_log_dan.md

 *Something else that came to my mind.*
 -	Looks like an ambitious project!
 -	For English teachers with poor coding skills (like me), adding a bit more descriptive prose to your coding would be very helpful.
 Perhaps it’s not necessary for most people who will see it though.

+** Chris's Visit Nov 7 2017**

+*Something I learned*
+- I learned from your code how to go about scraping and organizing your data using bs4 and requests librariies

+*Something that came to mind*
+- The visuals in your clustering.ipynb look awesome, looking forward to the final result and analysis